Skip to content

 This Really Happened

 Case 1.
-A 9-year-old boy was bitten on the right index finger after a coral snake was thrown at him.
+A 9-year-old boy was bitten on the right index finger by a coral snake that was thrown at him.
 He reported local and radiating pain at the bite site as well as abdominal pain.
 One hour after the incident, he was taken to a hospital and received 5 vials of antivenom.
 He was observed in the ICU and only developed mild local swelling.
-He was discharged after 3 days in the hospital.
+He was discharged after 3 days in the hospital (from Sasaki et al., 2014).

 Case 2.
 A 15-year-old girl was bitten on her arm by an exotic coral snake.
 She was taken to a hospital and observed in the ICU.
-She was not treated with antivenom because it wasn’t available.
-Her only reported symptoms were vomiting and swelling, and she was discharged after 3 days in the hospital.
+She was not treated with antivenom because it was not available.
+Her only reported symptoms were vomiting and swelling, and she was discharged after 3 days in the hospital (from Sasaki et al., 2014).

 Case 3.
 A 6-year-old boy was bitten while catching a coral snake.
 He developed anaphylaxis during antivenom administration.
 Nine hours after the bite he had drooling and difficulty swallowing and required mechanical ventilation for 8 days.
-He was discharged after 16 days in the hospital.
+He was discharged after 16 days in the hospital (from Sasaki et al., 2014).

 What do coral snakes look like and where do they live?